hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_access_policy.html.markdown

 ---
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_key_vault_policy"
+page_title: "Azure Resource Manager: azurerm_key_vault_access_policy"
-sidebar_current: "docs-azurerm-resource-key-vault-policy"
+sidebar_current: "docs-azurerm-resource-key-vault-access-policy"
 description: |-
-  Create a Key Vault Access Policy.
+  Manages a Key Vault Access Policy.
 ---

-# azurerm\_key\_vault\_policy
+# azurerm_key_vault_access_policy

-Create a Key Vault Access Policy.
+Manages a Key Vault Access Policy.

 ~> **NOTE on Key Vaults and Key Vault Policies:** Terraform currently provides both a standalone [Key Vault Policy Resource](key_vault_policy.html), and allows for Key Vault Access Polcies to be defined in-line within the [Key Vault Resource](key_vault.html).
 At this time you cannot define Key Vault Policy with in-line Key Vault in conjunction with any Key Vault Policy resources.
-Doing so may cause a conflict of rule settings and will overwrite rules.
+Doing so may cause a conflict of Access Policies and will overwrite Access Policies.

 ## Example Usage